FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 DUT, as a sub-component of SUT, is only indirectly mentioned in MLRsearch specification, but is of key relevance for its motivation.

-{::comment}
-    [Could be useful, but not high priority.]

-    ### Tester

-    <mark>MKP3 TODO: Add Definition and Discusion paragraphs</mark>

-    <mark>MKP3 MK note: Bizarre ... i can't find tester definition in
-    rfc1242, rfc2288 or rfc2544, but will keep looking.
-If there isn't one, we need to define one :).</mark>

-    <mark>[VP] TODO: There were some documents distinguishing TG and TA.</mark>

-{:/comment}

 ### Trial

-A trial is the part of the test described in [RFC2544] (section 23.
-Trial description).
+A trial is the part of the test described in [RFC2544] (Section 23).

 Definition: